Ground Crew - DAN AIR REMEMBERED

 To reduce its dependence on Gatwick and to take advantage of new business opportunities at other UK airports in the late-1980s, Gatwick Handling established GH Manchester and GH Stansted to begin ground handling operations at Manchester and Stansted respectively.
 (The former took over the operations of Manchester Handling, an associate company of Dan-Air formed in the mid-80s.

-Another change in Gatwick Handling's ownership occurred, when BA acquired D&N along with some of the assets of Dan-Air for £1 in late-October 1992.
-As the UK flag carrier handled all of its Gatwick flights in-house and did not require Gatwick Handling's check-in desks, this resulted in disposal of the stake it had inherited in the ground handling company to remaining shareholders Delta and Northwest in 1993, thus dividing the ground handler's entire share capital between the two American carriers.
-A new international expansion strategy that saw Gatwick Handling launch its first overseas ground handling operation in Ghana, West Africa, in 1994, replaced the by then official Gatwick Handling International name with its abbreviated form GHI.
+Another change in Gatwick Handling's ownership occurred, when British Airways acquired Davies & Newman along with some of the assets of Dan-Air for £1 in late-October 1992.
+British Airways handled all of their Gatwick flights in-house and did not require Gatwick Handling's check-in desks, or facilities.
+This resulted in the disposal of Davies and Newman stake it had inherited in the ground handling company to remaining shareholders Delta and Northwest in 1993.
+This divided Gatwick Handling's entire share capital between the two American carriers.
+A new international expansion strategy was launched that saw Gatwick Handling launch its first overseas ground handling operation in Ghana in 1994.
+The Gatwick Handling International name was then replaced with the abbreviated form GHI.
 GHI's ownership changed again in 1998, when Delta and Northwest sold out to the Go-Ahead Group.
 Following GHI's merger with Midland Airport Services, British Midland Handling Services and Reed Aviation in 2000, all of Go-Ahead's UK aviation interests were re-branded as Aviance UK.

 As agents for Dan-Air, Gatwick Handling was responsible for